brunamota/ComputacaoGrafica/Aulas/Aula03.md

-# Aula 3 -  Criando um game loop
+# Aula 3 - Setup do personagem

 ## 🗺️ Roadmap - Caça ao Tesouro